TashaTJ/PP2-snake/README.md

 ![Lighthouse testing for mobile](docs/readme-images/lighthouse-mobile-snake.png)

-Initially there was an error in the performance test, which is related to a chrome bug when dealing with Keyframes and Opacity 0 when testing in some instances.
+Initially there was an error in the performance test, which is related to a known chrome bug when dealing with Keyframes and Opacity 0.
 This has since been fixed.
 You can find documentation here:

 [Chrome bug](https://github.com/GoogleChrome/lighthouse/issues/11603)